cbl-dart/cbl-dart/packages/cbl/README.md

 ## Change streams

-Streams are a convenient alternative to listen to changes.
+Streams are a convenient alternative to listen for changes.
 Similarly to change listeners, change streams returned from synchronous APIs are receiving changes as soon as the stream is subscribed to.

-For streams returned from asynchronous APIs, it's not possible to return a `Future` from `Stream.listen`.
-Instead, asynchronous APIs return `AsyncListenStream`s, which expose a `Future` in `AsyncListenStream.listening` that completes when the stream is fully listening:
+Streams returned from asynchronous APIs start to listen asynchronously.
+But it's not possible to return a `Future` from `Stream.listen` to signal the point in time after which the the stream will observe events.
+Instead, asynchronous APIs return [`AsyncListenStream`][asynclistenstream]s, which expose a `Future` in `AsyncListenStream.listening` that completes when the stream is fully listening:

 ```dart
 final stream = db.changes();